meshcloud/stackit-idp-demo/docs/CLUSTER_ACCESS_OPERATIONS.md

 # Cluster Access: Operations Manual

-This document explains how long-term cluster access works in the IDP demo.
+This document explains how long-term cluster access works in the STACKIT IDP platform.

 ## Problem